Vothanhthuy/pdsnd_github/README.md

 Bikeshare project

 ### Description
 You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
-In this project, you'll write code to provide the following information:
+In this project, I'll write code to provide the following information:
 1. Popular time of travel
 2. Popular station trip
 3. Trip duration